certifaction/cli/README.md

 >--digital-twin     Adds a Digital Twin footer, encrypt the document and store it.
 >                   Use the footer template given by the -footer parameter.
 >                   If not -footer parameter is provided, then use the default footer.
 >--language         Overrides the default language.
+Available languages are de, en, fr and it.
 >```

 ### register a document